icerpc/icerpc-csharp/README.md

 export CARGO_NET_GIT_FETCH_WITH_CLI=true
 ```

 and then try again.
-This tells Cargo to use git's executable to fetch dependencies instead of it's own.
+This tells Cargo to use git's executable to fetch dependencies instead of its own.

 ## Building

 You can build IceRPC from a regular command prompt, using the following command:

-### Linux or macOS
+Linux or macOS

 ```shell
 ./build.sh
 ```

-### Windows
+Windows

 ```shell
 build.cmd
 ```

-This builds the [slicec-cs](./tools/slicec-cs) compiler, the IceRPC runtime assemblies, and the IceRPC unit tests in the
+This builds the [slicec-cs](./tools/slicec-cs) compiler, the IceRPC runtime assemblies, and the IceRPC unit tests with
-default debug configuration.
+the default debug configuration.

 Visual Studio Code users can use `Tasks: Run Build Task...` from the command palette.

 ## Testing

-You can run the test suite from the command line using the `dotnet test --no-build` command in the repository's
+You can run the test suite from the command line using the `dotnet test` command in the repository's top-level directory.
-top-level directory.
 This command executes all tests from `IceRpc.sln` solution.

 For additional options see <https://docs.microsoft.com/en-us/dotnet/core/tools/dotnet-test>.